Why Do Most Cases Settle Outside of Trial?

 - Settlement outside of court

 Though many assume that all injury cases end with trials, only around 5% of personal injury cases go to trial.
 Most are resolved in a settlement.
-This is when the responsible party—or mainly, the responsible party’s insurance—offer compensation to the injured party.
+This is when the responsible party—or mainly, the responsible party’s insurance—offers compensation to the injured party.
 Once both sides agree on a settlement, the injured party agrees to drop their case.

 The Benefits of Settlements